 This is the most common scenario we see.
 And it almost always creates a problem.
 Some guy set up your domain and website and now you need to make changes.
 This was a big mistake on your part.
 You may or may not be able to get in touch with this person.

-Don't let anyone purchase a domain on your behalf, even your marketing agency.
+Don't let anyone purchase a domain on your behalf, even your marketing/website agency.

 Purchase the domain on your own.
 This can be done anywhere.
-Godaddy, IPOWER, Network Solutions, or 1&1.
-Don't worry about the website or your mail, or your Wordpress site, or your Shopify site, etc. Believe it or not, that's ALL SEPARATE.
+Godaddy, Siteground, Network Solutions, etc. Don't worry about the website or your mail, or your Wordpress site, or your Shopify site, etc. Believe it or not, that's ALL SEPARATE.

 My domain is registered on my agency's portal because they built the website.